 The regular study period is 24 months.
 It consists of 4 semesters; 3 teaching semesters and a fourth semester to finish the internship and masters thesis.
 After finishing this track you will receive a joint degree.

 - Study abroad is required

 - Maximum of 90 EC

-For both EU/EEA and non-EU/EEA students: 15 October 2017 for starting on 01 February 2018 01 May 2018 for starting on 01 September 2018
+- 01 May 2018 for starting on 01 September 2018

-- Research oriented career
+- Research oriented career.

-- PhD student
+- PhD student.